 Switch to whole grains

-Whole grains such as wholemeal bread, brown rice, and wholemeal pasta contain more fibre, protein, vitamins and minerals compared to white versions and cost roughly the same amount.
-If your family isn’t too keen on making the change, try doing it gradually, for example, by mixing white rice with brown or using half white bread, and half wholemeal for sandwiches.
+Whole grains such as whole meal bread, brown rice, and whole meal pasta contain more fiber, protein, vitamins and minerals compared to white versions and cost roughly the same amount.
+If your family isn’t too keen on making the change, try doing it gradually, for example, by mixing white rice with brown or using half white bread, and half whole meal for sandwiches.